duoergun0729/Deepfakers-playground/README.md

-# Papers, tools and data that used in Generating Deepfakes
+# Papers, tools and data that used in Generating and Detecting Deepfakes

+## Generation:
 For the convenience of reading and searching, the following is a list of papers about Deepfakes generation.
 The content might  be updated from time to time.

 ***Content***